 In the presence of ever-growing competition and speed of content production, media companies and content creators are employing tools and strategies that enable them to build enduring relationships with their consumers.
 With an eye on consumer-centric solutions, they have learned to repurpose content based on consumer needs and wants.

-There is no one-size-fits-all solution or a single strategy that works in all cases.
-The best strategies and the most successful solutions center on delivering personalized, on-demand and single serve content.
+There is no one-size-fits-all solution or single strategy that works in all cases.
+The best strategies and the most successful solutions center on delivering personalized, on-demand, and single-serve content.